Hero image

 (0)

-‘Nettles’ by Vernon Scannell is a dynamic poem that explores the actions and feelings of over-protective parents.
-I have taught this text a number of times and have used this specific (revised) resource to lead my teaching in class, as a distance learning material (Google Meet lessons), as a homework assignment and even as a tool of revision – all have worked well for the students.
-This beautifully illustrated 18 slide PowerPoint lesson includes a starter activity, a brief author biography, content-language-structure questions, an academic writing task, an extension task, a homework assignment and a plenary.
-This is a complete resource with no additional work required from the teacher, enjoy!
+William Golding’s enduring classic ‘Lord of the Flies’ is an essential text, detailing the story of a group of young boys shipwrecked on an uninhabited island.
+With the absence of law and order, and parental authority, chaos and tragedy unfolds.
+I have taught this text many times in the last twenty years and have used this specific resource (revised in 2021) to: lead my teaching in class, as a distance learning resource in SKYPE lessons, as a homework assignment and even as a tool of revision – all have worked well for the students.
+This dynamically presented PowerPoint lesson (22 slides, approximately 90 minutes teaching time) includes: a starter activity, summary and analysis questions, a set of recap questions, an academic writing task, a theme tracking exercise, an extension task connected to critical vocabulary, a homework assignment and a plenary.
+This is a complete resource with no additional work required from the teacher.
+Enjoy!

 MFLYNN-TeacherMFLYNN-Teacher